Semicontraction and Synchronization of Kuramoto-Sakaguchi Oscillator Networks: At most uniqueness of synchronous states

 \begin{theorem} Let $0<\gamma<\bar{\gamma}$, with $\bar{\gamma}$ defined in Eq.~(\ref{eq:max_cohes}), and let $\bm{u}\in\mathbb{Z}^c$.
 Up to a constant phase shift and up to the addition of integer multiples of $2\pi$, there is at most one synchronous state of the Kuramoto-Sakaguchi model in the $\gamma$-cohesive $\bm{u}$-winding cell $\Dug$. \end{theorem}

-The proof of Theorem~\ref{thm:amu} (see Appendix~\ref{sec:thm4}) leverages a natural polytopic representation (see Appendix~\ref{sec:polytope}) of each connected component of the $\gamma$-cohesive winding cell, presented in Ref.~\cite{Jaf22}.
+\begin{proof}[Sketch, details in Appendix~\ref{sec:thm4}] The proof of Theorem~\ref{thm:amu} leverages a natural polytopic representation (see Appendix~\ref{sec:polytope}) of each connected component of the $\gamma$-cohesive winding cell, presented in Ref.~\cite{Jaf22}.
 The polytopic representation of the winding cells conveniently allows the application of standard results of semicontraction theory, guaranteeing exponential convergence of the system.
-In summary, infinitesimal semicontractivity implies strong infinitesimal contractivity of a reduced system and the polytopic representation of the state space guarantees convexity of the contractive subdomain, implying "at most uniqueness" of the equilibrium therein.
+In summary, infinitesimal semicontractivity implies strong infinitesimal contractivity of a reduced system and the polytopic representation of the state space guarantees convexity of the contractive subdomain, implying \emph{at most uniqueness} of the equilibrium therein. \end{proof}

-Theorem~\ref{thm:amu} improves previous "at most uniqueness" conditions \cite[Theorem 4.1]{Jaf22} and \cite[Corollary 6]{Del22} in that it applies to a wider class of models, has a less conservative condition on cohesiveness [Eq.~\eqref{eq:max_cohes}], and the condition for semicontractivity [Eq.~\eqref{eq:max_cohes}] is much more explicit than its counterpart in \cite[Eq.
+Theorem~\ref{thm:amu} improves previous \emph{at most uniqueness} conditions \cite[Theorem 4.1]{Jaf22} and \cite[Corollary 6]{Del22} in that it applies to a wider class of models, has a less conservative condition on cohesiveness [Eq.~\eqref{eq:max_cohes}], and the condition for semicontractivity [Eq.~\eqref{eq:max_cohes}] is much more explicit than its counterpart in \cite[Eq.
 (45)]{Del22}.
-Furthermore, the proof is much more streamlined and elegant, which provides a clear insight on the underlying mechanisms leading to "at most uniqueness", namely the local semicontractivity of the Kuramoto-Sakaguchi model.
+Furthermore, the proof is much more streamlined and elegant, which provides a clear insight on the underlying mechanisms leading to \emph{at most uniqueness}, namely the local semicontractivity of the Kuramoto-Sakaguchi model.
 In Refs.~\cite{Jaf22,Del22}, the proof methods are {\it ad hoc} and tailored to the specific problem at hand.